wbu2/TypingSurfer/DEVELOPMENT.md

 * Need to make game end menu
 * Need to add stylistic touches such as buttons
 * Need to add scoring system

+## 12/8
+I added the score tracking system and decided to change my start screen to play a video.
+I started to clean my code by creating a constants header file and creating constants.
+I also added the rule that the player cannot jump lanes.